 - Blowing of dust from potential sources at the worksite would be avoided by shielding them from the exterior, for example using polythene curtains or raising a fence of corrugated sheets around areas of active constructions; - Blowing of dust and particulate matter from stockpiled loose materials (e.g., sand, soil) can be avoided either by sheeting them with tarpaulin or plastic sheets or by sprinkling them with light shower of water; - Preventive measures against dust would be adopted for on-site mixing and unloading operations.
-Regular water sprinkling of the site would be carried out to suppress excessive dust emission(s); - All excavation work will be sprinkled with water to control dust; - There will be pre-arrangement of medical facilities and availability of ambulance in case of asthma cases (reported during medical screening of workers); - Tyres of all the vehicles leaving the site will be washed.
+Regular water sprinkling of the site would be carried out to suppress excessive dust emission(s); - All excavation work should be sprinkled with water to control dust; - Tyres of all the vehicles leaving the site should be washed.
 No earth, mud, dust and the like will be deposited on the public road; and - Construction workers would be provided with masks for protection against the inhalation of dust.

-6.6.11 Noise
+6.6.10 Noise